drooryck/chessish-cs50/README.md

 1)
 The process for use is the following.
 It should normally work without issue.

-You should unzip the Chess_Project folder, and should see a folder with different subfolders (_pycache, css, flask_session, node-modules, static, as well as app.py and a database).
+Download all files into a folder.
+It should then include different subfolders (_pycache, css, flask_session, node-modules, static) as well as app.py and a database.
 You should open this folder with VSCode.
 Then open a new terminal in VSCode.
 Navigate inside the master folder.
 Install Flask if you don't have it, by running "pip install Flask".
 Also pip install (cs50, flask_session, helpers) just in case.
 Install Python as an extension (if needed).
 Now execute “flask run” when in the master folder.

 2)
 **if flask run STILL does not work**